-Last updated in March 2013
+Last updated in February 2017

 Relations between Palau and Germany are good and amicable.
-Bilateral relations date back to the period of German colonial administration between 1899 and 1914 which, however, has left barely any mark, apart from some architectural vestiges of phosphate plants on Angaur Island and the name of a waterway (German Channel).
+Bilateral relations date back to the period of German colonial administration between 1899 and 1914 which has, however, left barely any mark, apart from some architectural vestiges of phosphate plants on Angaur Island and the name of a waterway (German Channel).
 In October 2005, the Palau National Museum opened a small department devoted to Germany.

 Diplomatic relations were established on 11 November 1997.
 The German Ambassador in Manila/Philippines is also accredited to Palau.
 Germany is also represented in Palau by an Honorary Consul.

 Island states like Palau, the Marshall Islands and the Federated States of Micronesia are particularly threatened by the effects of climate change.
-In 2006, the three countries’ presidents and the heads of government of the Micronesian US territories signed the Micronesia Challenge with the aim of protecting 30 per cent of near-shore marine resources and 20 per cent of terrestrial resources across Micronesia by 2020.
+In 2006, the three countries’ presidents and the heads of government of the Micronesian U.S. territories signed the Micronesia Challenge with the aim of protecting 30 per cent of near-shore marine resources and 20 per cent of terrestrial resources across Micronesia by 2020.
 As part of its International Climate Initiative, the Federal Government is supporting these efforts through development cooperation projects.

 Bilateral trade relations are very modest.
-In 2011, German imports from Palau were worth less than EUR 100,000 and German exports to Palau approximately EUR 300,000.
-However, Germans make up a relatively large portion of the tourists visiting Palau, many of whom are attracted by the wide range of diving opportunities available there.
+In 2014, German imports from Palau were worth EUR 52,000 and German exports to Palau approximately EUR 33,000.